 The Beliefs domain queries parents on how much they share beliefs concerning auditory development/auditory access and supporting spoken language development in their children.
 The average scores for all seven items were above the midpoint of 4 on the scale (range = 4.46-6.67), indicating that mothers tended to endorse items above "Somewhat."
-The range for individual item endorsement varied, such that two items revealed a range of scores from 2 to 7, two items revealed a range of scores from 3 to 7, while the remaining three items revealed a range of scores from 4 to 7.
+The range for individual item endorsement varied, such that two items revealed a range of scores from 2 to 7, two items revealed a range of scores from 4 to 7.
 See Table 3 for item-by-item data on parents' beliefs.